 where, by definition

-The quantity $\delta\x^\mu/\delta u^j$ is known as G\^ateaux derivative \cite{Vainberg} of the functional $\x^\mu$ with respect to $u^j$ and under rather weak requirements \cite{Nashed} it is a continuous linear operator.
-The perturbed flow $\widehat{x}^\mu(\sigma^\nu;u^j+\epsilon\varphi^j)$ is schematically depicted in figure \ref{fig:conjugate flow perturbation} and it is assumed to have the same regularity properties of the unperturbed one, i.e. invertibility and continuous derivatives up to prescribed order in all variables.
+The quantity $\delta\x^\mu/\delta u^j$ is known as G\^ateaux derivative \cite{Vainberg} of the functional $\x^\mu$ with respect to $u^j$ and, under rather weak requirements \cite{Nashed}, it is a continuous linear operator.
+The perturbed flow $\widehat{x}^\mu(\sigma^\nu;u^j+\epsilon\varphi^j)$ is assumed to have the same regularity properties as the unperturbed one, i.e., invertibility and continuous derivatives up to prescribed order in all variables.

 Let us now {\em postulate} that the solution field $u^j$ is also functionally connected to the conjugate flow $\x^\mu$ and let us denote this functional relation by $u^j(\sigma^\nu;\x^\mu)$.
 This fundamental assumption implies that an infinitesimal flow perturbation $\x^\mu+\epsilon\widetilde{\phi}^\mu$ induces the following variation in the solution field $u^j$